-You're investing for the short term and looking for low risk and safety of principal
+You are investing for the short term and aiming to preserve principal

-To provide income and liquidity, while maintaining a high level of safety.
-It invests primarily in high quality, short-term fixed income securities issued by Canadian federal, provincial and municipal governments, Canadian chartered banks and trust companies, and corporations.
+The Fund aims to provide income and liquidity, while maintaining a high level of safety.
+The Fund invests primarily in high quality, short-term fixed income securities issued by Canadian federal, provincial and municipal governments, Canadian chartered banks and trust companies, and corporations.

 |Fund Category**||Canadian Money Market